 Curved treadmills are a new addition to the fitness game, and already they’re making quite a splash!

 Curved treadmills are a type of manual treadmill, which means they have no motor to power them.
 You provide the power to turn the belt as you run.
+They are also the best treadmills for sprinting and unleashing all-out speed in your workouts.

 What’s amazing about the curved treadmill is that it features a curved deck that just feels more natural as you walk, jog, or run.
 It feels more like running on real, solid ground despite the curved design.